 - Or would you prefer some or all of it to require a login of some kind?

-In Settings > Security, you can set your knowledge base's Default Access.
-This will determine whether your knowledge base has any content that is publicly available (Default Access: Public) or whether it requires a login to view any content (any of the other Default Access options).
+In Security and access > Security settings, set your knowledge base's Content authentication.
+This will determine whether your knowledge base has any content that is publicly available (Content authentication: Public) or whether it requires a login to view any content (any of the other Content authentication options).

-Your knowledge base may have been created with Default Access set to Public, so if you know you want to lock it down, now is a good time to do it!
+Your knowledge base may have been created with Content authentication set to Public, so if you know you want to lock it down, do it now.

-Most of our customers opt for one of three options:
+Most of our authors opt for one of three options:

 - A totally public knowledge base